davur/django-heroku-skeleton/README.md

 # Django Heroku Skeleton

-This is a minimal Django skeleton app that will is set up for local development and ready to deploy to Heroku.
+This is a minimal Django skeleton project that is set up for local development and ready to deploy to [Heroku][1].

 ## Setting up for local development.